cedtwo/n_circular_array/README.md

 ## Indexing

 `n_circular_array` allows for elements to be accessed by index or slice.
+Note that indexing operations take a fixed size array of `N` indices/ranges where `N` is the dimensionality of the array.

 ```rust